-As evidenced by the breadth Figure 34: Sea Level Rise Research Steering Committee and depth of the various research projects, there is a constant need for coordination and synthesis to translate these findings into smarter decisionmaking.
-Currently, Miami-Dade County staff drawn from the Office of Resilience, the Water and Sewer Department, Emergency Management and the Stormwater Masterplan program have been coordinating these internal and external efforts.
-This group coordinates very closely with the South Florida Water Management District, the U.S. Geological Survey, the Florida Climate Institute, and the Compact.
+As evidenced by the breadth Figure 34: Sea Level Rise Research Steering Committee coordinates very closely with the South Florida Water Management District, the U.S. Geological Survey, the Florida Climate Institute, and the Compact.
 This group helps coordinate these efforts by working with project managers to adjust the scope of work for new projects to align with the needs of practitioners in the region, sharing findings and data between projects, and assisting in the publication and dissemination of research findings to the public.
 To date, this coordination has been ad-hoc; however, through the development of this report the coordination has increased.
-Moving forward, this aroup will formalize its activities by meeting quarterly and providing an update on research efforts through the Florida Climate Institute, the Compact, and the Office of Resilience (Figure 34).
+Moving forward, this group will formalize its activities by meeting quarterly and providing an update on research efforts through the Florida Climate Institute, the Compact, and the Office of Resilience (Figure 34).